theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 In other words, most people I have seen all fall in Nimah Matthew's category, when it comes to religion and conversions.

-Also, who converts to a religion for the fear of "hellfire"?
+Also, which teen (or tween) converts to a religion for the fear of "hellfire"?
 This is beyond laughable!

 ## Should the film be banned

 I do not identify myself as a liberal.
-I stand for freedom of speech, but I also advocate reasonable restrictions to freedom of expression on a public forum.
+I stand for freedom of speech, but I also advocate reasonable restrictions to freedom of expression on public forums.
 Anybody who understands human psychology (and the cinema market) will understand this.
-This is a nuanced take, and I would rather control my temptation to explain.
-Generally speaking, though at the risk of sounding arbitrary, a person who is exercising their freedom of speech must exercise it responsibly.
-People are impressionable.
+This is a nuanced take, and controlling my temptation to explain, generally speaking, though at the risk of sounding arbitrary, a person who is exercising their freedom of speech must exercise it responsibly.
+Because people are impressionable.

 What will banning the film achieve, you may ask.
 'People will circulate the film on the Web (or platforms like Telegram), and anyone who wants to watch it, will', you may say.
 And you would be right.
 Banning the film will have the same effect as banning the BBC documentary on Mr Modi had.